affiliate-pro/affiliate-pro/readme.txt

 == Description ==

 Import affiliate data and statistics to your Wordpress site.
+More info at https://affiliate-pro.github.io

+= Supported affiliate networks =
+This plugin currently supports:

+- Adrecord
+- Adtraction

 = Features =